 Create a dynamic listing and grid layout for displaying custom content using templates.

 Display the custom taxonomies and contents in the customized columns.

 Choose a justified layout to showcase your custom content in an artful form.

 The Pro version includes much many features like Work with archive templates, creating calendar functionality.
 Add event query, meta, icons, links, time markers, QR code, images, change calendar background.
 Use hidden fields and enable formulas for fields.
 Display send information to the email.
 With this, you can showcase services, create portfolio layouts without developing experiences.
 You can create custom content in the JetEngine backend, add them to your design via an Elementary editor.
 Some of the special custom content types you can create in JetEngine are:

-And many others Some of the JetEngine widgets are:
+Some of the JetEngine widgets are:

 JetEngine plugin lets you

 How to install the JetEngine plugin in WordPress